The Great Hall, formerly

 In the 17th century, St. Giles was declared a cathedral by Charles I and again by

-Charles II, a status it lost when Presbyterians gained control of the church.
-It
+Charles II, a status it lost when Presbyterians gained control of the church,

 is generally considered the mother church of Presbyterianism.

-and others in secret ~ owing to significant differences in doctrine.
-For
+and some in secret - owing to significant differences in doctrine.
+One

 God's holy purposes, and that no saint is able to grant favor with or access to

-persons unknown and was never recovered.
-It may seem ironic that there
+persons unknown and has never been recovered.
+It seems ironic that there

 stands in the church today a statue of John Knox, the reformer whose work gave

-nor any other reformer was venerated, nor regarded as holding an elevated status
+nor any other reformer was venerated, nor were any regarded as holding an elevated status

-He was described by his clerk, Richard Bannatyne, as "the light of Scotland, the
+He was described by his clerk, John Bannatyne, as "the light of Scotland, the

 comfort of the Church ..., the mirror of godliness, a